-Here's what "A Day Without a Woman" looks like.
+Here's what "A Day Without a Woman" looks like

 School Closures

 Across the country, more than 75 percent of teachers, from kindergarten through high school, are women.
-At least three school districts were shut down on Wednesday, in Alexandria, Virginia, Prince George's County, Maryland, and Chapel Hill, North Carolina, after an overwhelming number of female teachers informed their supervisors they planned to take off work.
+At least three school districts were shut down on Wednesday, in Alexandria, Virginia, in Prince George's County, Maryland, and in Chapel Hill, North Carolina, after an overwhelming number of female teachers informed their supervisors they planned to take off work.

 All @ACPSk12 schools are closed Wednesday ahead of #adaywithoutwomen.
 Here’s the district’s reasoning. #FOX5DC pic.twitter.com/LzbngK8fyk— Jim Lokay FOX 5 DC (@LokayFOX5) March 6, 2017